top of page

 Nora Boisselle

-Over the years, I’ve had the privilege of being loved by a multitude of mixed breeds dogs.
-In 2000, I rescued a 4-year-old Landseer Newfoundland who became my heart dog.
+I’ve had the privilege of being loved by a multitude of mixed breeds dogs.
 In 2008, I got a Finnish Lapphund puppy, Teemu and began my adventures in dog showing, dog training and dog performance.
-This journey has taught me so much, introduced me to amazing people and pushed me to challenge myself and my dogs.

 I learned to show in conformation, taking my 2 dogs to their championship (not the easiest thing for a rare breed).
-We have shown in Obedience and Rally with Teemu earning his Rally Excellence title.
+We have shown in Obedience and Rally with Teemu and Neika earning their Rally Excellence titles.
 We had tons of fun in Barn Hunt with Teemu being the first Finnish Lapphund to earn a RATCH (Barn Hunt Championship).
-Along the way, there have been Star Puppy, CGC, CGCA, CGCU, Farm Dog and Trick Dog titles.
+Along the way, there have been Star Puppy, CGC, CGCA, CGCU, Farm Dog, Trick Dog and Scent Work titles.

 In every step of this journey, TMDTC has provided the training and support to make my dogs and me the best we could be.
-I really enjoyed Rally which created an amazing bond with my dogs.
 TMDTC provides me the opportunity to share my love of Rally by allowing me to teach Rally Novice classes.
 I love watching the dogs and their owners create bonds with each other.
 My goal for the classes is everyone should be having fun, be successful and if they learn something - bonus.
-And remember its always handler error.
+And remember - it’s always handler error.

 Ladonna Doud